Akash-94/akash_assignment/Docs/airflow.rst

 Write to Database Task (write_db):

-After the data is preprocessed, the write to database task is triggered.
+After the data is preprocessed, the write-to-database task is triggered.
 It takes the cleaned and transformed data and writes it to a database for persistent storage.
-The task invokes the python write_db.py command, which connects to the database and inserts the processed data.
+The task invokes the Python write_db.py command, which connects to the database and inserts the processed data.

 DAG Configurations